jermp/pthash/README.md

 (NOTE: Beware that the software will result in a much slower execution when running in debug mode and using sanitizers.
 Use this only for debug purposes, not to run performance tests.)

-### Enable All Encoders

-By default, you can choose between three encoders to compress the PTHash data structure (see the output of `./build --help` for suggestions).

-If you want to test all the encoders we tested in the papers, compile again with

-	cmake .. -D PTHASH_ENABLE_ALL_ENCODERS=On

 ### Enable Large Bucket-Id Type

 By default, PTHash assumes there are less than $2^{32}$ buckets, hence 32-bit integers are used